 Helmets, headbands, and caps to treat flat head syndrome, also known as positional or deformational plagiocephaly, are approved for use by the FDA.

 Parents or caregivers aware of an infant who suffers an injury due to specialty flat head pillows or head shaping pillows are advised to file a report with the FDA.

 The FDA has also communicated its concerns over the pillows with manufacturers who market their products as a cure for flat head syndrome.

-Questions about a Head Shaping Pillow Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a Head Shaping Pillow Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If your baby or a loved one has been injured or suffered from suffocation, asphyxia or unfortunately died due to the use of a head shaping pillow or flat head pillow, you may want to speak with the lawyers at Johnson//Becker.
 We are pursuing head shaping pillow lawsuits across the country, and you may be entitled to financial compensation for your injuries.

 We offer a Free Case Evaluation.
 To learn more about Johnson//Becker’s product liability cases, or to arrange a free, no obligation case review, please contact us using the form below or call Johnson//Becker directly at (800) 279-6386.